lightonai/contrastive-embeddings-for-neural-architectures/README.md

 ## Reproducing our results

 - To generate the Extended Projected Data Jacobian Matrices from a search space see `gen_epdjms.py`.
 These are necessary for all other scripts.
+Precomputed EPDJMs are available [here](http://storage.cloud.google.com/contrastive_embeddings_for_neural_architectures).
 -  To generate the transfer learning plots see `make_contrastive_transfer_plots.py`
 -  To simulate NAS on a search space see `make_simulation.py`
 -  To generate the t-SNE visualization of different stages of our method see `make_tsne_figs.py`